 What therapies can help my joint pain?

-Here at Functional Health Center, we offer several alternative therapies to help your body heal and relieve pain.
+Here at Vitality Health & Aesthetics, we offer several alternative therapies to help your body heal and relieve pain.
 Determining the underlying cause of your chronic joint pain leads to the right recommendation that might include:

 Platelet-rich plasma (PRP)